The South Vancouver Seniors Network (SVSN)

 A Community Response Network (CRN) is made up of a diverse group of concerned community members, community agencies, local businesses, government agencies, professionals and others who come together to create a coordinated community response to abuse, neglect and self-neglect in vulnerable adults.

-If you or a family member or friend is experiencing abuse or neglect, or finding it hard to cope, please feel welcome to call and talk it over.
-Consultations are confidential.
+If you are experiencing abuse or are aware of a family member, friend or neighbour in trouble, please feel welcome to call and talk it over.
+Consultations are confidential and referrals for assistance will be provided.

 Please contact Andrea Krombein (778-668-3634 or email@example.com)